 Additionally, claims for property damage are typically not governed by states’ no-fault laws.
 This means that, even in no-fault states, victims can still seek compensation for property damage from other drivers after car accidents.
-Property damage is typically calculated by the cost of repair or replacement of your vehicle.
+Property damage is typically calculated using the cost of repairing or replacing your vehicle.
 Our Kent County car accident lawyers can help recover compensation for property damage in your case.

 Choice No-Fault States

-Lastly, there are three no-fault states which follow unique “choice no-fault” car insurance laws.
-Pennsylvania, Kentucky, and New Jersey all give drivers an option between choosing between a no-fault or fault-based policy when purchasing insurance.
+Lastly, three no-fault states follow unique “choice no-fault” car insurance laws.
+Pennsylvania, Kentucky, and New Jersey allow drivers to choose between a no-fault or fault-based policy when purchasing insurance.
 In this system, your ability to file a lawsuit against another driver after a car accident depends on the type of insurance you purchased.

 In Kentucky and New Jersey, if a motorist does not intentionally choose one option, they will be entered into a no-fault policy.
-However, in Pennsylvania, the default system if a fault-based policy.
+However, in Pennsylvania, the default system is a fault-based policy.

 Choosing an insurance policy in a state that follows choice no-fault rules can be a confusing endeavor.
 Fortunately, our experienced car accident lawyers can help determine which policy you purchased and evaluate your ability to seek damages from another driver.

 Other states might have add-on first-party benefits such as MedPay that work similarly to no-fault insurance.